 Step 2: Do The Last Cleanse With A silicone Free Shampoo That Has Sulfates

-This will remove past buildup of harmful products from your 100% Indian hair like serums (yes they are bad for curls), conditioners with silicones etc. A budget-friendly option is Pantene Lively Clean Shampoo.
+This will remove the past buildup of harmful products from your 100% Indian hair like serums (yes they are bad for curls), conditioners with silicones, etc. A budget-friendly option is Pantene Lively Clean Shampoo.